Direct detection of dark photon dark matter using radio telescopes

-The SKA1 will cover continuously from 50 MHz to 20 GHz.
-It includes two telescopes, SKA1-Low and SKA1-Mid.
-The SKA1-Low telescope is composed of 131,072 dipole-like antennas, covering frequency from 50 MHz to 350 MHz.
-The antennas are grouped into 512 stations.
-The detailed positions of each station can be found in Ref.~\cite{SKA1-LOW-configuration}.
-The relevant parameters of SKA1-Low at each frequency can be found in Ref.~\cite{SKA1-Baseline-2}. ${\cal B}_{\rm min}$ for SKA1-Low is designed to be 1 kHz.
-The SKA1-Mid telescope contains 133 SKA1 15 meter diameter dish-antennas and 64 MeerKAT 13.5 meter diameter dish-antennas.
-Therefore, its sensitivity on DPDM also suffers from the additional suppression factor of $\lambda^2/{\cal A}$, as shown in Eq.~(\ref{eq:dish}).
-The SKA1-Mid telescope has five bands.
-The sensitivity and frequency range for each band can be found in \cite{SKA1-Baseline-3}, while the locations of each dish telescope are given in \cite{SKA1-MID-configuration}.
-SKA1-Mid can achieve ${\cal B}_{\rm min} = 200$ Hz, which is smaller than the natural width of DPDM in the SKA1-Mid frequency range.
-Therefore, to calculate its DPDM sensitivity we use the natural width of DPDM, ${\cal B} = 10^{-6} f$.
+SKA1 continuously covers 50 MHz$-$20 GHz, including SKA1-Low and SKA1-Mid telescopes.
+SKA1-Low has 131,072 dipole-like antennas grouped into 512 stations, covering 50$-$350 MHz, with ${\cal B}_{\rm min} = 1$~kHz.
+Station positions and relevant parameters can be found in Ref.~\cite{SKA1-LOW-configuration,SKA1-Baseline-2}.
+SKA1-Mid contains 133 SKA1 15-meter diameter and 64 MeerKAT 13.5-meter diameter dish-antennas.
+Therefore, its sensitivity on DPDM suffers from the additional suppression factor, $\lambda^2/{\cal A}$; see Eq.~(\ref{eq:dish}).
+SKA1-Mid has five bands, and the sensitivity and frequency range can be found in \cite{SKA1-Baseline-3} and dish locations in \cite{SKA1-MID-configuration}.
+SKA1-Mid achieves ${\cal B}_{\rm min} = 200$ Hz smaller than the DPDM natural width.
+Therefore, to calculate its DPDM sensitivity, we use the natural width, ${\cal B} = 10^{-6} f$.

-The suppression factor ${\cal S}_{\rm eff}$ for DPDM signal using LOFAR and SKA1 arrays as interferometry, are shown as the blue and red curves in Fig.~\ref{fig:Ceff}, respectively.
-It shows that LOFAR is less suppressed than SKA1, due to low frequency thus longer coherent wavelength for DPDM and smaller separation between antenna units.
+The suppression factor ${\cal S}_{\rm eff}$ for DPDM signal using LOFAR and SKA1 arrays as interferometry are shown as the blue and red curves in Fig.~\ref{fig:Ceff}, respectively.
+LOFAR is less suppressed than SKA1 due to lower frequency, thus longer DPDM coherent wavelength and smaller separation between stations.

-Following Eq.~(\ref{eq:signalcri}), we work out the projected sensitivities on $\epsilon$ for LOFAR and SKA1 as shown in Fig.~\ref{fig:fin}.
-LOFAR can cover DPDM with frequency down to 10 MHz, which is complementary to Haloscope searches.
-For higher frequencies, SKA1 shows competing sensitivity as a broad-band search, comparing with the resonant cavity searches.
+Following Eq.~(\ref{eq:signalcri}), projected sensitivities on $\epsilon$ for LOFAR and SKA1 are shown in Fig.~\ref{fig:fin}.
+LOFAR can cover a frequency down to 10 MHz, complementary to Haloscope searches.
+SKA1 shows competitive sensitivity for higher frequencies as a broadband search compared to resonant cavity searches. \\